Submission to the Australian Federal Government re possible amendments to the Racial Discrimination Act 1975

 In short the judgement made by Justice Branson in 2002 was an extremely poor judgement that – in my opinion – should never have been made.
 It would surely have caused a major media outcry at the time were it not that the great majority of journalists and public commentators such as Jonathan Holmes live in fear that their careers will be jeopardised if they fall foul of the Jewish/Israel Lobby.
 They may also regard Töben as a distasteful character - but I suspect that’s of secondary importance.
 After all, Mr Holmes is clearly no fan of Andrew Bolt, yet he felt able and compelled to speak in Bolt’s defence when the latter was on trial for breaching 18C of the RDA.
 Yet very few public commentators had the guts to criticise the earlier judgement against Dr Töben, which in certain key respects was an even more outrageous and sinister judgement.

 Defending Töben’s right to make public statements about the (so-called) ‘Holocaust’ is not simply a matter of defending an eccentric’s right to express a unorthodox opinion.
 It’s not equivalent to saying that people should be free to express the view that the earth is flat.
 The events of World War Two have remained a dominant theme in public discourse to this day.
 They are mentioned incessantly in ongoing political debates.
-If nobody could discuss them openly that would be bizarre, but at least it would be symmetrical and ‘fair’ in a silly kind of way.
+If nobody could discuss them openly at all, that would be bizarre, but at least it would be symmetrical and ‘fair’ in a silly kind of way.
 But what the likes of Justice Branson appear to believe is that the subject matter commonly described as ‘The Holocaust’ can and should be discussed – as long as the content of discussion is within court-approved boundaries.
 That’s outrageous!

 For what it’s worth, I no longer believe the mainstream narrative about the events of the 1930s and 1940s.
 Some people might call me a “Holocaust Denier” because of my views.
 I repudiate the term and never use it myself except within inverted commas, regarding it as a deliberately nonsensical and misleading meme, invented decades after the end of World War Two as a sneaky way to police opinion.

 I used to share the now-orthodox view of what happened in German concentration camps during World War Two – indeed, until a decade ago, I never really questioned it.
 Then came 9/11 and my gradual realisaton that the official 9/11 narrative is a pack of lies.
-After that, I began to take a deeper look a historical controversies such as the JFK assassination and the (so-called) “Holocaust”.
+After that, I began to take a deeper look at historical controversies such as the JFK assassination and the (so-called) “Holocaust”.
 I spent some considerable time looking at different sides of these debates – reviewing for the first time perspectives and analyses that barely ever get aired in the mainstream Western media.
 Now I’m deeply sceptical.

 If that expression of my opinions causes offence, I regret it.
 I try not to cause offence unnecessarily to anyone – but history matters and more generally, the truth matters.
 I’m offended almost every time I watch the History Channel or open one of Mr Murdoch’s newspapers.
 But that’s life.
 I don’t seek to censor people whose views offend me or ban the expression of their opinions.
 What I do demand is that evidence-based contrary views are not excluded from mainstream discourse.
 I want them expressed more freely than at present and without fear of persecution.
 I argue for that publicly.
 Oh.. and I don’t want one-sided, distorted history that may not be debated openly made compulsory in schools.
 In fact, when I was a boy, I was often told that was the kind of reason why Britain fought World War Two!